Teva Canada: History of the company

 Novopharm was founded by pharmacist and businessman Leslie Dan in 1965.
 Its first product was the generic antibiotic, tetracycline.
 The company expanded to become Canada's second largest generic drug manufacturer and it also owned sites in the US and Hungary by the mid 1990s.
 In Hungary, the company owned a small subsidiary called Human.
-In the US, it operated a distribution center in Schaumburg, Illinois, although all products continued to be made in Canada.
+In the US, it operated a distribution centre in Schaumburg, Illinois, although all products continued to be made in Canada.
 Novopharm was the first generic company to market a generic version of Glaxo's Zantac for the US market.

 Novopharm remained privately held by the Dan family until 2000, when it was acquired by Teva Pharmaceuticals.
 At the time, Novopharm was Canada's second largest drug manufacturer.
 Teva, a generic drug manufacturer based in Jerusalem, Israel, was already one of the world's largest generic manufacturers.
 The acquisition made Teva the largest generic drug company in North America.